 In Recruiting Your Recruiter in the Job Search, Part II he polled several experts, including Jennifer McClure, who advised job seekers to:

-“always ask the recruiter how their process works, what happens to their resume if they send it to the recruiter and what should they expect from the recruiter in terms of follow up or actions.”
+“Always ask the recruiter how their process works, what happens to their resume if they send it to the recruiter and what they should expect from the recruiter in terms of follow up or actions.”

 She added that many recruiters do not operate the same way, and

-“if job seekers would ask these questions of each recruiter they interact with, it would go a long way toward eliminating some of the frustrations with recruiters.”
+“If job seekers would ask these questions of each recruiter they interact with, it would go a long way toward eliminating some of the frustrations with recruiters.”